-This form will help you obtain to phone.
-Date: - - Exact words of the person placing ng call: QUESTIONS TO ASK: • When is the bomb going to explode? • Where is the bomb right now?
-What kind of bomb is it ? • What does it look like?
-Why did you place the b omb? • What will prevent you f rom doing this? • What is your name?
-(He she may inadvertently y give it) TRY TO DETERMINE THE FOLLOWING: (Circ cle all that apply) Caller Description: Male Female Adult Juvenile Middle e-Aged Old • Voice: Loud Soft Hig gh-pitch Deep Raspy Pleasant Intoxicated Accent: Local Non-Loca l Foreign Regio on Other: Speech: Fast Slow Di stinct Distorted Stutter Nasal Slurred Lisp Language: Excellent Goo od Fair Poor Foul Other: Manner: Calm Angry Emotional Righteous Lau Rational Irrat ghing Intoxicated ional Coherent Incoherent Deliberate Background Noises: Office Voices Airplanes Street T • Animals Musi OTIFY THE FOLLOWING F ERSON(S): Do not panic and do not discuss the information you h ave received except with the above-name d persons.
-Person receiving the Bomb Three at: at telephone nu ımber: Caller ID returned the following number: Police contacted by: Ti me: Date: Search was made for the bomb: Y N Evacuation was c onducted: Y N
+This form will help you obtain the necessary information from the caller.
+Keep this information near the phone.
+Date: AM PM Exact words of the person placing call: QUESTIONS TO ASK: When is the bomb going to explode?
+Where is the bomb right now?
+What kind of bomb is it?
+What does it look like?
+Why did you place the bomb?
+What will prevent you from doing this?
+What is your name?
+(He/she may inadvertently give it) TRY TO DETERMINE THE FOLLOWING: (Circle all that apply) Caller Description: Male Female Adult Juvenile Middle-Aged Old Voice: Loud Soft High-pitch Deep RaspyPleasant Intoxicated Accent: Local Non-Local Foreign Region Other: Speech: Fast Slow Distinct Distorted Stutter Nasal Slurred Lisp Language: Excellent Good Fair Poor Foul Other: Background Noises: Office Machines Factory Machines Trains Animals Music Quality Voices Airplanes Street Traffic Party Atmosphere Other: NOTIFY THE FOLLOWING PERSON(S): Do not panic and do not discuss the information you have received except with the above-named person Person receiving the Bomb Threat: at telephone number: Caller ID returned the following number: Police contacted by: Time: Date: Search was made for the bomb: Y N Evacuation was conducted: Y N